justin-p/ansible-terraform-template/README.md

 This can also be used as a template for cases where:

 - You want to build a project that can consistently spin up and configure the same specific set of infrastructure whenever you need it.

+## Why

+You might ask "Why would I want to use Anster, I could just use a null_resource/provisioner in Terraform to provision my hosts?", and you would be right.
+But I personally think that wrapping Ansible around Terraform (instead of Terraform around Ansible) gives you more options, ease of use and flexabilty.

+For example, with Anster you can very easly reapply a playbook/role without having to taint/recreate a resource in Terraform since all the configuration is kept separate from Terraform.
+It also gives you the abilty to fully make use of Ansible Inventory groups, making it easier to apply tasks/playbooks/roles in bulk to specific groups of hosts without having to create separate Terraform resources for each host type or build some logic around this.

+The only downside to wrapping Ansible around Terraform is that you need to parse the Terraform output to build a Ansible inventory file, but Anster does this for you 😄 (for the providers that it supports).

 ## Setup